kmc059000/minesweeper-fs/README.md

 ![Solver Stats](/imgs/SolverStats.png)

 A perfect sweep is a sweep where the solver was 100% sure a cell was not a mine.
 An imperfect sweep was when the solver was unsure if a cell was a mine.
 Minimizing imperfect sweeps should result in a better sovler.
-The random solver does not track a number of the statistics, only wins/losses stats are relevant.g
+The random solver does not track a number of the statistics, only wins/losses stats are relevant.

 ## Lessons Learned